micah686/VnManager/Notes.md

 - [ ] Add a producers section, like list all Vns from KEY, Nitro+,...
 - [ ] Advanced Category filters(sort by relase date,...)
 - [ ] Be able to sort visual novels, and name categories, also being able to create sub categories would be nice.
 Example: sort by translated, or untranslated.
 Then further sort by producer/genre

+### Cleanup notes:
+NullImageConverter not used
+BindableRichTextBox still exists
+VnMainMODEL has some possible null referenceexceptions Come back to EfEntity check on UserSettings.xaml about DataContext possibly add a template for the statusbar see about a global style for hyperlink unload other views? move as many images to svg/xaml, like in StatusBarViewModel Add a handle method for vndb response
+AddVnViewModel check radio buttons before adding check the progress percentage possibly work on cleaning up VnLinks on Binding ContextMenu RemoveFromCategory possibly remove categoryJunction deal with multiple child processes deal with that once exe that breaks StartVn() prevent multiple games from running at once